 Departmental Scratch Permits

 A department may purchase one or more single-use scratch permits in advance which may be used one time for a one-hour or two-hour time period at the established rate.

 Scratch permits are valid in all of the areas listed above.

-Departments may purchase scratch permits at the Parking and Transportation Services office.
+Departments may purchase scratch permits at the Transportation Services office.